 Master the study and analysis of coral reefs.
 Dive your way to advanced PADI specialty certifications.
 Anchor traditional learning with an unrestrained sense of wonder and adventure.
 Then return with perhaps the most rewarding two college credits you will ever earn.

 |July 11 - July 30||HS||20 days||$5,880||Available|

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn internationally recognized certifications, documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-Curaçao Advanced Marine Biology offers 3 natural science college credits through Lesley University.
-Additionally, students earn 9 hours of documented community service and may pursue 3 certifications.
+Curaçao Marine Biology Adventure offers 2 natural science college credits through Lesley University.
+Additionally, students earn 9 hours of documented community service and may pursue 3 PADI certifications.

 During this program, students will have the chance to earn certifications earned while performing their underwater research including:

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in Curaçao, volunteer on ongoing reef conservation projects:

 After landing at Curaçao’s International Airport, head directly to the CARMABI research institute, your home for the next three weeks.
 Ready to get wet?
 Hop into the warm, turquoise blue water and get ready to learn how to dive if you’ve never done it before, or go on some refresher dives if you’re already certified.
 Snorkel and dive into beautiful coral patch reefs and seagrass beds that support a variety of fish and invertebrate life including barracudas, parrotfish and butterflyfish, and let the adventure in marine biology begin!